 All proposed research that involves the use of human subjects requires review and approval by the IRB prior to the initiation of the research.
 Human subjects research is research that meets both the definition of research and involves human subjects as defined in the federal regulations.
 Research means a "systematic investigation, including research development, testing and

 evaluation, designed to develop or contribute to generalizable knowledge.The definition of a human subject is "a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.If you have questions about whether your study needs to be reviewed e-mail or call the Office of Grants and Sponsored Research.

 How do I submit my research for review by the IRB?

-Complete the IRB review protocol form found on the "Forms" page of the CCU website, or from the Office of Research Services website under "Forms."
+Complete the IRB review protocol form found on the "Forms" page of the CCU website, or from the Office of Sponsored Programs and Research Services website under "Forms."
 Follow the instructions on the form and guidance document.
 Submit the form and appropriate attachments to the grants office.
 NOTE: You must submit a final version of all questionnaires, interview protocols, etc.

 including the informed consent form(s).

 If I know my project meets the exempt regulations, do I still have to submit an application for IRB review?

 Yes!
 Only the IRB can determine whether a proposal is eligible for exempt status.
 EXEMPT DOES NOT MEAN THAT IRB REVIEW IS NOT REQUIRED.